Information for Mentors

 to be fluent in German (German as a native language or as a fluent second language).

-*Mandatory program events in the 2019/20 winter semester:
+*Mandatory program events in the 2020 summer semester:

 ...
 Please refer to the German version of this page to view the dates and times of the mandatory program events.